pearlxcore/PS4-PKG-Tool/README.md

 - Open program settings.
 - Set PC and PS4 IP address.
 - Install node.js and http-server module.
+(Make sure Node.js allowed through firewall)
-- If you fail to install http-server via PS4 PKG Tool, restart PS4 PKG Tool and try reinstall the module or you can install it manually using command 'npm install http-server -g' on command prompt.
+- If you unable to install http-server via PS4 PKG Tool, restart PS4 PKG Tool and try reinstall the module or you can install it manually using command 'npm install http-server -g' on command prompt.
 - Save and Exit program settings.
 - Launch Remote Package Installer apps on your PS4.
 - Select PKG you wish to install, right-click and select 'Send PKG to PS4'.